hawkinsw/CS5138/Assignment2/Scooby.md

     116d: 55                    push   %rbp
 ```

+Unfortunately, most programs that are distributed do *not* contain those symbols.
+A program is *stripped* of symbols in order to save space (or to obfuscate its intentions).
 We can tell whether a binary (e.g., `a.out`) is stripped or not by using the `file` tool:

 ```
 $ file a.out
 a.out: ELF 64-bit LSB shared object, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, BuildID[sha1]=07ef2a721513aa4b9dce2d4bedc22d7fc69903f6, for GNU/Linux 3.2.0, stripped
 ```

 Use the `file` command to find an unstripped program somewhere on the file system of your Kali virtual machine.
 Hint: Check out the `/usr/share/spike/dcedump/ifids` binary.
 Next, use the `file` command to find a stripped program somewhere on the file system of your Kali virtual machine.
 Hint: Look at *any* file in `/usr/bin`.
-For both the stripped and unstripped binary, record the output in `submission.txt` as the answer to Question 1.
+For both the stripped and unstripped binary, record the output of `readelf` in `submission.txt` as the answer to Question 1.

 ### Finding Functions

-Well, we're in trouble. `scooby` is stripped.
+Well, we're in trouble. `scooby_slim` is stripped.
 That means we are too close for missiles and we'll have to switch to guns.
 Not all hope is lost.
 Recall from class that there is a prologue that functions typically use to complete the creation of the activation record that the caller started.
-In particular, a function typically starts by stashing away the RBP, moving the current stack pointer into RBP and then allocating space on the stack for local variables (by adjust RSP down).
+In particular, a function typically starts by stashing away `rbp`, moving the current stack pointer into `rbp` and then allocating space on the stack for local variables (by adjusting `rsp` down).

-In the `.text` section of `scooby` find the likely location of the start of functions.
+In the `.text` section of `scooby_slim` find the likely location of the start of functions.
 Record the address of these function candidates as the response to Question 2 in `submission.txt`.

 You should find only one place in the `.text` section that matches this pattern.
 We will refer to this address as `$MAIN` -- an evocative name, to be sure.

-.
-Does that mean that this is the *only* place in the `.text` segment where code exists that begins a function?
+Does that mean that the address you found is the *only* place in the `.text` segment where code exists that begins a function?
 No!
 Remember in class we discussed a type of function that does not call other functions.
 We gave those functions a technical name and discussed *why* they did not have to allocate space on the stack before they perform their work.
 Record the technical name for functions that do not call other functions and the reason that they do not have to allocate space on the stack as your answer to Question 3 in `submission.txt`.

 ### Confirm Our Function Hypothesis